Bot traffic or non-human traffic is yet another addition to the entire ad fraud nexus.

 In ‘View Settings’, scroll downward to spot Bot Filtering checkbox.

-- Apply Check in the check box , if unchecked.
+Apply ‘Check’ in the checkbox, if unchecked.
+Hit Save.

 This filtration of bot traffic out from your Google Analytics account ensures all types of recognized bots (the ones mentioned above) steer clear of your data.
 However, the method may not be able to debar unidentified or a new type of bots.